Sadikn7i/framework-studio/README.md

 ## Contributing

-Pull requests are welcome.
+Just to let you know, pull requests are welcome.
 For major changes, open an issue first to discuss what you'd like to change.
 Fork the repo, create a feature branch (`git checkout -b feature/new-layout`), commit your changes, push, and open a Pull Request.

 ---

 ## License

-MIT © 2025 — free to use, modify, and distribute.
+MIT © 2025 free to use, modify, and distribute.

 ---

 ## Screenshot

-> Generate a framework, screenshot it, and drop it here as `screenshot.png` in the root folder.
+Generate a framework, take a screenshot, and drop it here as `screenshot.png` in the root folder.

 ---